shamakhov/analytics-java-gae/README.md

-analytics-java
+analytics-java-gae
 ==============

-analytics-java is a java client for [Segment.io](https://segment.io)
+analytics-java-gae is a java Google AppEngine client for [Segment.io](https://segment.io)

 ## Documentation

+You should add "analytics" task queue in queue.xml in order to use this client.

 Documentation is available at [https://segment.io/libraries/java](https://segment.io/libraries/java).